Metropolitan Subdivision: Georgetown Branch

 The Met Branch's 11-mile Georgetown Branch ran from a junction north of the Silver Spring station in a broad arc to the Georgetown area of Washington, D.C.
 The branch was built in two phases.
 The first, completed in 1892, ran along the northern bank of Coquelin Run to Connecticut Avenue, recently extended from downtown D.C. to foster the nascent development of Chevy Chase.
-The second phase, completed in 1910, completed the crescent to Georgetown.
+The second phase completed the crescent to Georgetown in 1910.

 Engineering features of the branch included the Rock Creek Trestle in Chevy Chase, the Dalecarlia Tunnel, and the Arizona Avenue Trestle, a through-truss bridge over the Chesapeake and Ohio Canal.

 The line was originally intended to be a B&O extension that would cross the Potomac River near the Chain Bridge, but in 1904, the B&O reached an agreement with the Pennsylvania Railroad to use the Long Bridge over the Potomac, nearly six miles downstream.
 So the Georgetown Branch remained a spur serving local industries in Georgetown and the Maryland communities of Silver Spring, Chevy Chase, and Bethesda.

 CSX ran its last train on the Georgetown Branch in 1985 after a bridge in Montgomery County was found to have structural problems, and launched the abandonment process the year after 75 feet of track was damaged in the 1985 Election Day floods.

 The right-of-way from Bethesda to Georgetown was turned into a hike-and-bike trail that opened in late 1996 as the Capital Crescent Trail.
 The Bethesda-to-Silver Spring portion of the spur was opened in 1997 as an interim rail-trail called the Georgetown Branch Trail, and the two trails were connected in 1998.
 The railyard in Georgetown was developed into the Washington Harbour buildings and the Georgetown Waterfront Park.

-In 2017, construction began on the Purple Line, which will use the Bethesda-to-Silver Spring portion of the spur as part of a route that continues on to New Carrollton, Maryland.
-The Georgetown Branch Trail is to be rebuilt alongside the new tracks, which is projected for completion sometime in 2027.
+In 2017, construction began on the Purple Line, a light rail line which will use the Bethesda-to-Silver Spring portion of the spur as part of a route that continues on to New Carrollton, Maryland.
+The Georgetown Branch Trail is to be rebuilt alongside the new tracks, which is projected for completion in late 2027.

 Besides the right-of-way and bridges, remnants include the Dalecarlia Tunnel, the Air Rights Tunnel, rail sidings along the right-of-way near River Road and the enlarged arch of the Aqueduct Bridge abutment.